AndreasFerdinand/CloudCopy/README.md

 ## Installing
 ### Linux
-To install (the current development pre-release) CloudCopy use, the folloing commands.
+To install (the current development pre-release) CloudCopy use, the following commands.
 To run it, use `./CloudCopy`.

 ```bash
 $ mkdir CloudCopy && cd CloudCopy